The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Consensus

-“I want to quickly resolve my questions.”
+“I just want to quickly resolve a specific research question!”

-Official website: Consensus (https://consensus.app/search/)
+Official Website: Consensus (https://consensus.app/search/)

 Table of Contents (Click to Move)

-Consensus offers three types of literature searches:
+Consensus offers three distinct types of literature search to support different research needs and workflows:

 Free PlanPro PlanDeep Plan

-Pro searchUp to 25 times/monthUnlimited
+Pro SearchUp to 25 times/monthUnlimited

-Deep searchUp to 3 times/monthUp to 15 times/monthUnlimited
+Deep SearchUp to 3 times/monthUp to 15 times/monthUnlimited

 Consensus's top page